 As a TIC community we are engaging in a four-part study of Resilience in Jewish history.
 Small Groups will study chevruta style via zoom once a month from December-March (four sessions) to delve into this topic.
 Together, each group will look to Jewish traditions, focusing on narratives from the Torah as well as the events of Jewish history to mine our texts for wisdom on resilience.
 We’ll ask: What are the different shapes resilience takes?
 And, how might we cultivate our own capacity for resilience based on the wisdom of Jewish tradition?

-As individuals encounter life’s inevitable hardships and sorrow, where do we find comfort and healing?
-Rabbi Bradley Shavit Artson, Dean of the Ziegler School of Rabbinic Studies at the American Jewish University.
+Rabbi Dr. Bradley Shavit Artson, Dean of the Ziegler School of Rabbinic Studies at the American Jewish University